phage-nz/infosec-bazaar/honeypots/windows/readme.md

   - TCP 3389 (RDP) from your public IP.
 - RDP to the host.
 - If you wish, apply all outstanding patches.
-- Decide on a profile you wish the server to emulate, e.g. a web server, file server.
-Based on this, install any additional roles and features required by the profile.
+- Install any additional roles and features required by the profile you've decided upon.
 One addition I'd recommend including is .NET 3.5, as there are quite a few RAT's that still require this.
 You can defer the reboot as that'll be done shortly anyway.
 - Open Group Policy Editor (gpedit.msc) and apply the following changes:
   - **Computer Configuration > Administrative Templates > Windows Components > Remote Desktop Services > Remote Desktop Session Host > Device and Resource Redirection:** Enable all Settings that begin with "do not allow" (e.g. "Do not allow clipboard redirection").
   - **Computer Configuration > Windows Settings > Security Settings > Local Policies > Security Options:** Set "Accounts: Rename administrator account" to something of your choosing.
-- Under **Control Panel > System and Security > Allow remote access**, uncheck "Allow connections only from computers running Remote Desktop with Network Level Authentication".
+- Under **Control Panel > System and Security > Allow remote access:** uncheck "Allow connections only from computers running Remote Desktop with Network Level Authentication".
 - Reboot the server, allow patches to complete installation and sign on with your new local administrator account.
 - Open the Local Users and Groups snap-in (lusrmgr.msc).
 Remove the description of your account and create a new account named Administrator:
   - Provide it the description: "Built-in account for administering the computer/domain".